openedx/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 discussion topic before they add posts to that topic.
 For information about naming conventions, see :ref:`Apply Naming Conventions to Discussion Topics`.

-You can also choose to appoint learners as Community TAs or Group Commmunity TAs to help you to moderate course discussions.
-You might choose to use Group Community TAs if the content of discussion topics by one group should not be shared with another group.
+You can also appoint learners as Community TAs or Group Commmunity TAs to help you to moderate course discussions.
+You might use Group Community TAs if the content of discussion topics by one group should not be shared with another group.
 Group Community TAs are themselves members of groups that you use in your course (such as cohorts or enrollment tracks).
 As